Share this article

-In September, Allison Sanders pitched the Digital Superheroes Academy at the Solve Challenge Finals and was selected as one of 11 Solvers in the Youth, Skills, and the Workforce of the Future Challenge.
+In September, Allison Sanders pitched the Digital Superheroes Academy at the Solve Challenge Finals and was selected as one of 11 Solver teams in the Youth, Skills, and the Workforce of the Future Challenge.
 Baan Dek also received the Australian Department of Foreign Affairs and Trade (DFAT) Indo-Pacific Development prize, which offers up to $1 million in grant funding for eight solutions working in developing countries in the Indo-Pacific region.

 Celebrate the end of 2017 by watching Allison Sanders pitch the Digital Superheroes Academy at the Solve Challenge Finals: